mapsync/grayson-advisory/src/pages/blog/2019-11-19-road-closed.md

 Another question that has come up regarding yard and road repairs:  The contractors will be repairing any and all yards they have damaged, the sewer clean-outs sticking up in your yard will be cut off at ground level and a concrete collar placed around it, and the roads that got damaged are going to be blacktopped.

-The contractors do not get all of their money for the project until everything has been repaired.
+The contractors do not get all of their money for the project until everything has been repaired and/or completed as per their contract.
 So, if you have any questions or concerns, or if something did not get repaired back to the way it was after they come back in, please call the office at 606-474-7569 for assistance.

 Thank you for your continued patience as we are still in the construction phase of the sewer rehab project.
 Also be sure to watch this app and our web site to stay informed of work areas, road closings, outages and boil waters, even after this project is finished.
 You can also pay your bill from this app and see a map of the area of work being done and determine if your residence is in the mapped are, If you have any suggestions for information you would like to see on this app, please call the office at the number below.